lambduli/lambduli/README.md

 ### [Resin](https://github.com/lambduli/resin) :hibiscus: :tulip:

-Resin is a small automated theorem prover for _First Order Logic_ built on *resolution*.
+Resin is a small automated theorem prover for _First Order CLassical Logic_ built on *resolution*.

 It's another step on my journey through the topic of formal reasoning and implementing theorem provers and proof assistants.
 It is not my goal to make it real-world applicable at all.
 I just want to explore the concepts related to the _resolution_ and learn more about logic.